 How to Remove Honey Bee Nests

 If you happen to spot a bee sitting near you take a good look at the characteristics of the insect.
 If it is hairy if it has thick legs and a round body, you have honeybees.
 Although honeybees still pose a risk to being stung it is important to remember that once a honeybee stings you it will die, so they do not sting unless provoked.
-So, give them space and stay clear from the hive until you are prepared for removal.
+Give them space and stay clear from the hive until you are prepared for removal.

 Removing the hive as soon as you locate it is the best option.
 To ensure your safety, please follow a few steps.